अध्याय की शुरुआत — गाँव की वार्षिक पूजा

 “Panjurli has awakened… the spirit of the earth rises again.”

-Then the Bhoota Kola performer, possessed by the deity,
+Then the Bhoota Kola performer

 danced around the sacred fire,